Creating and Running a Laravel Project in ServBay

 https://servbay-laravel-test.local/pgsql-accounts

-to view the data.
+to view theaccounts

 Summary